Skip to main content

 Traditional pathways matter less than practical learning

-According to D2L’s Upskill with Purpose report, only about a quarter of employees pursued college or university credentials, while self-directed and employer-sponsored learning dominated.
+Only about a quarter of employees pursued college or university credentials, while self-directed and employer-sponsored learning dominated.
 This shows a preference for learning that they can control and apply immediately.

 Employees know they need new skills and feel the urgency